microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-importwebrtc.md

 In order to use the Unity integration, the following components are required:

-- C++ library : `Microsoft.MixedReality.WebRTC.Native.dll` (one variant per platform/architecture)
+- Native implementation : `mrwebrtc.dll` (one variant per platform and architecture)
-- C# library : `Microsoft.MixedReality.WebRTC.dll` (single universal module for all platforms/architectures)
+- C# library : `Microsoft.MixedReality.WebRTC.dll` (single universal module for all platforms and architectures)
 - Unity integration scripts and assets

 There is currently no pre-packaged distribution method for Unity, so users have to manually copy the relevant files into their Unity project.